-The right person The right conditions The right support Knowledge and skillsNew digital technologyleaders have the requiredskills, knowledge, andexperienceSelection and hiringCreate a new full-timeposition, open to civilservants and the privatesectorCreate a consistent jobdescription, grade, and salaryexpectations thatcan be used and adapted tothe departmentAdvise on - or facilitate - theinterview and selectionprocess Mandate and Authority New digital technology leaders are at the C-level Organization Readiness The organization has a specific need for a digital service that is core to its goals.
-Network management Single communication channel Regular meetups Onboarding guide for newcomers Communications Regular cross-government Show & Tells Elevate success stories and digital leaders across Communications Team A team built around the new digital leader Onsite digital teams or close collaborative relationships with suppliers Government Capacity-building Regular practical learning lessons for digital technology leaders and their team members Monthly market trends newsletter.
+The right nerson The right conditions The right support The right person Knowledge and skills New digital technology leaders have the required skills, knowledge, and experience Selection and hiring Create a new full-time position, open to civil servants and the private sector Create a consistent job description, grade, and salary expectations that can be used and adapted to The right conditions Mandate and Authority New digital technology leaders are at the C-level Organization Readiness The organization has a specific need for a digital service that is core to its goals.
+The right support Network management Single communication channel Regular meetups Onboarding guide for newcomers Communications Regular cross-government Show & Tells Elevate success stories and digital leaders across the department Advise on - or facilitate - the interview and selection process Team A team built around the new digital leader Onsite digital teams or close collaborative relationships with suppliers Government Capacity-building Regular practical learning lessons for digital technology leaders and their team members Monthly market trends newsletter.
 Digital awareness

 The right person The right conditions The right support

-sessions for heads of government organizations.
+sessions for heads of

+government organizations.

 Digital Academy to introduce

 the concept of digital

-government to government employees
+government to government

+employees

 Budget Shared platforms (to be

-The new role has a budget explored in the longer term)
+The new role has a budget explored in the longer

+term)

 Develop and support shared

+platforms, alongside

-platforms, alongside documentation on how to use
+documentation on how to use

 them

 Service manual and

-patterns (to be explored in the longer term)
+patterns (to be explored

+in the longer term)

 Create a repository of good

 practices and patterns on how

 to develop user-centered

+services

-services Make sure services meet high
+Make sure services meet high standards

-standards

 Procurement guidelines

 and platform (to be

-explored in the longer term)
+explored in the longer

+term)

 Provide assistance and

 guidelines for procurement

 Develop an online

-procurement platform based on framework agreements to
+procurement platform based

+on framework agreements to

 make the identification and

 hiring of private companies

-able of Opennique of the reasonmendation easier
+easier